South Geelong railway station: History

 The former Geelong Racecourse station was located between South Geelong and Marshall stations.
 The last service to use the station was for the 2005 Geelong Cup.
 In February 2011, the loop siding serving the former platform was disconnected from the main line, as part of a sleeper renewal program.
 On 1 March of that year, the loop siding was abolished, effectively closing the station.

-As part of the Regional Rail Revival project, the station is to be rebuilt, and will include a new second platform, a new pedestrian overpass, a new station building to replace the existing structure and an upgraded forecourt, upgraded car parking spaces, upgrades to lighting and CCTV and better connections to nearby Kardinia Park.
-As part of these works, the railway line between Waurn Ponds and South Geelong is also to be duplicated.
+As part of the Regional Rail Revival project, the line between Waurn Ponds and South Geelong was partially duplicated.
+South Geelong was closed on 15 June 2024 and the station building was demolished.
+On 26 August 2024, the rebuilt station, with two platforms, opened to passengers, along with the partial duplication.
+It included the original platform as Platform 1, with a new station building, a new second platform, an accessible pedestrian overpass and lifts, along with upgraded car parking, lighting and platform shelters.
+Closed-circuit television and improved pedestrian better connections to nearby Kardinia Park were also part of the project.

 Platforms and services

-South Geelong has one platform.
-It is serviced by V/Line Geelong line and selected Warrnambool line services.
-A number of services terminate at South Geelong, but the majority continue to Waurn Ponds.
+South Geelong has two side platforms and is served by V/Line Geelong line trains and a few Warrnambool line trains.
+Some Geelong-line services terminate at South Geelong, but most now continue to Waurn Ponds, following the partial duplication of the line.